Vector interaction bounds in NJL-like models from LQCD estimated curvature of the chiral crossover line: Results

 In Fig.~\ref{fig:PDL}, we show the evaluated phase lines for constrained values of $G_V$ and $g_V$, with the corresponding CEPs indicated by circle symbols.
 The exact locations of the CEPs are provided in Table~\ref{tab:table_CEP}.
 As the repulsive vector interaction flattens the phase boundary, the CEP is expected to shift rightward for the positive upper limits of both $G_V$ and $g_V$, resulting in a corresponding decrease in $T^{\text{CEP}}$, as seen for the $g_V^+$ line.
 It is important to note that in Model-\RNum{1}, all three quark flavors contribute to the shifted chemical potential $\tilde{\mu}$.
 In contrast, Model-\RNum{2} includes flavor-dependent contributions, where only individual quark flavors affect $\tilde{\mu}$.
 As a result, the phase boundary is more compressed in the flavor-independent scenario.
 These results align with those in Ref.~\cite{Fukushima:2008wg}.
 For the negative lower values of $G_V$ and $g_V$, the CEP shifts leftward, with an associated increase in $T^{\text{CEP}}$.
-It should be emphasized that the locations of these CEPs do not contradict predictions from Lattice QCD~\cite{Borsanyi:2021hbk} or FRG-based studies~\cite{Philipsen:2021qji}, but instead offer a baseline within this effective model framework.
-Future constraints on the CEP location from first-principle QCD calculations may help narrow or exclude the range of coupling strengths explored here.
+It should be emphasized that though the locations of these CEPs are different from those found using functional methods~\cite{Gunkel:2021oya,Gao:2020fbl}, none of them contradicts predictions from Lattice QCD~\cite{Borsanyi:2021hbk,Philipsen:2021qji}, and they offer a baseline within this effective model framework.
+However, another important ingredient of the model, the strength of the 't Hooft determinant term $(K)$, plays crucial role on determining the location of the CEP~\cite{Fukushima:2008wg}.
+At present, there are some arbitrariness for the value of $K$ (Table~\ref{tab:parameter}).
+A precise determination of $K$, possibly by following the technique mentioned in Ref.~\cite{Ali:2024nrz}, along with future constraints on the CEP location from first-principle QCD calculations, may help narrow down the range of the vector interaction strengths explored here.